alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 ### Build the C files

 First, I had to be able to build the plugin.
 After screwing around for too long installing [GCC] I decided to just use GitHub Actions to build the C file, as I found an [official template for building multi-platform C and C++ projects][GH Actions cmake template].
 This built the plugin for Linux and Windows whenever I pushed to the repository.
 I also was able to build the plugin with GCC, for Linux, on WSL, but I hadn't managed to install it for Windows yet, and had to wait several minutes for the action to complete if I wanted a Windows version.
 This worked fine initially, as I mostly was writing and testing C code on Linux, then I would copy it into the main plugin file if I wanted to try it on Windows.
-Because I was just reading and writing a file initially, it didn't matter whether I was writing on Windows or Linux until I wanted to test it with Factorio running.
+Because I was just reading and writing a file initially, it didn't matter whether I was writing on Windows or Linux.
+At least, not until I wanted to test it at the same time as playing Factorio.

 ### Bundle the plugin